Swoot1/ria2015/blog/2015-11-08-syncing-fork.markdown

     git checkout gh-pages

 if you want to use the gh-pages all the time.
+Which you might as well do.

 The instructions will tell you to run